A Profile Of The Pacific Crest Trail

 The Southern California region covers 700 miles of mountains and deserts.
 Central California offers the majestic Sierra Nevada Mountains.
 Moving into the Northern California region, you will move away from the Sierra Nevadas and enter the southern Cascade Range with lush forests and more spectacular views.
 Oregon is a region of its own, meandering through many picture-perfect mountains as well as Crater Lake National Park.
 Once you cross into Washington, the region begins at the magnificent Columbia River Gorge and carves through the northern Cascade Mountains.

 Day hiking on the PCT is generally pretty manageable with well-marked access points and easily accessible maps.
 You can choose your distance and find information online to map it out before you go.
-But, even on short treks, it’s important to be prepared.
+But, even on short treks, it’s important to be prepared with the right hiking boots and hiking clothes.
 At a popular hiking spot in the Columbia River Gorge recently, a fire broke out at the one-mile mark on a 1.9-mile trail.
 Because this entire trail is on a ridge, it meant that over 140 people had to get out another way.
 In this case, that meant an overnight in the woods and a 14-mile hike.
 So, even for short hikes be sure to bring:

 - Water filtration system or iodine to treat water